millerms/CranburyChiropractic/_pages/services/diversified-technique.md

 ### How we use it
 - **As a primary treatment** for stiffness or discomfort in a specific joint
 - **Alongside other care** like soft-tissue work, laser therapy, or shockwave
-- **As part of a broader plan** that includes simple drills to reinforce the change
+- **As part of a broader plan** that includes simple exercises to reinforce the change
 - **When it fits your goals** and you’re comfortable with the approach {: .reveal .reveal--up }